danguetta/danguetta.github.io/_pages/xlkitlearn.md

 ## Installation instructions - Mac

+Note: I would usually test this myself on a Mac a borrow from ITG.
+Unfortunately, due to Corona, I haven't been able to borrow a Mac and I've had to rely on other peoples' Macs to test this.
+If you find that any of the instructions below are innacurate, or there are extra steps you have to go through, I would be so grateful if you let me know (with screenshots) by emailing ba2@guetta.com so that I can update the instructions.

   1. Bring up Spotlight Search by pressing ``Command + Space``, and type “terminal” in the search bar.
 Click on the terminal icon

         <img src="/files/images/xlkitlearn/terminal.jpg" width="45%">

   2. Copy and paste the following words _exactly_ into the terminal

-        ```curl -sSL https://xlwings.s3.amazonaws.com/xlkitlearn/installer.sh | sudo bash```
+        ```curl -sSL https://danguetta.github.io/files/xlkitlearn/installer.sh | sudo bash```

      The command should take between 2 and 5 minutes to run, and end with the text ``Successfully installed XLKitLearn!`` in green.

-  3. Download XLKitLearn.xlsm.
+  3. Download [XLKitLearn.xlsm](https://drive.google.com/file/d/1AX4xT9XpZCs-8eCCq-pNaNmBYM8WQbwR/view?usp=sharing).
 This file contains the add-in itself.
 Every time you want to use the add-in, create a copy of this file, and bring your data into it.

   3. Open the file XLKitLearn.xlsm.
 Upon opening it, you should be asked to enable Macros:

         <img src="/files/images/xlkitlearn/mac_macros.jpg" width="45%">